Ejipuh/Plantey-Garden/P- Setup go links on site.md

 23:26 -- Yes, alright.
 So, putting `start [the stuff from above]` doesn't actually do anything.
 I need to just put `winscp.exe [thing]`

+23:42 -- This is some pretty cool stuff.
+I just learned that you can hold shift while right clicking on a file to copy its file path.
+Super helpful.

+Here's the file path for WinSCP: `"C:\Program Files (x86)\WinSCP\WinSCP.exe"`

+When I want to run the WinSCP console, I need to put `"C:\Program Files (x86)\WinSCP\WinSCP.exe" /console` in the command line.
+From there, I apply [this stuff](https://winscp.net/eng/docs/commandline).

+Soon enough, I'll be able to edit my go link redirects from the command line...

 ...
 *Maybe it would be better to put the total time elapsed instead of the current time...
 I'll edit it afterwards.*